 Selected Recent Publications

-Genome-wide haploinsufficiency screen reveals a novel role for ?-TuSC in spindle organization and genome stability.Mol.
-Biol.
-Cell.
-24: 2753-63, 2013. [ Journal Article ]
+Genome-wide haploinsufficiency screen reveals a novel role for γ-TuSC in spindle organization and genome stability.Molecular Biology of the Cell.
+24(17): 2753-63, 2013. [ Journal Article ]

 Dr. Basrai received her Ph.D. from the University of Tennessee at Knoxville and did her postdoctoral research with Dr. Philip Hieter in the jDepartment of Molecular Biology and Genetics at Johns Hopkins University School of Medicine in Maryland.
 Dr. Basrai joined the Genetics Branch at the NCI in 1998 and was promoted to tenure in 2006.
 Her research interests are genome stability and cell cycle regulation in yeast and human cancers.
 Dr. Basrai co-chairs the Cell Cycle Interest Group since 2005 and serves on the steering committee for the Center of Excellence of Chromosome Biology (CECB) since 2007.
 Dr. Basrai served on the Cancer Advisory Board for three years (2008-2011).
 Dr. Basrai has received the NIH Director’s Award and the NIH Award for Outstanding Mentorship towards the education of post-baccalaureate trainees.
 Her trainees have recieved numerous awards such as NIH Fellows Award for Excellence in Research and exceptional pay increase.